 - SBA affiliation rules require the JV agreement to specify the roles and responsibilities of the SBA joint venture partners, including how the joint venture will comply with the requirement of 13 CFR 124.513 (d) that the 8(a) BD Participant perform at least 40% of the company’s work.

-The new SBA affiliation rules introduced a few significant changes that small business should be aware of.
+The new SBA affiliation rules introduced a few significant changes that small business should be aware of when employing a subcontractor.

-Bundled contracts and joint venture contracts.
-When the government issues a solicitation involving bundled contracts, a small business can enter into a teaming agreement with one or more small business without worrying about affiliation.
+Bundled contracts and JV contracts.
+When the government issues a solicitation involving bundled contracts, a small business can enter into a teaming agreement with one or more small business without worrying about violating the affiliation meaning.

 - Each teaming member must be small must remain small under the NAICS code assigned to the prime or subcontract.

-Businesses owned or controlled by married couples.
+small businesses owned or controlled by married couples.
 When spouses own a small business (also parents, siblings, civil union), they are presumed affiliated if they all conduct business with each other.
 To avoid the affiliation presumption, the parties must show a clear line of fracture.
 See also information about assignment and novation clause.

 Similar to the SBA’s affiliation definition, the Ostensible definition is extremely fact specific.
 Having an affiliation lawyer at Watson to review your teaming agreement or joint venture agreement for evidence of affiliation can save an awarded contract being taken away.

-Under the new rules, the protégé firm can escape affiliation when a large business owners 40% or less of the protégé firm.
+Under the new rules, the protégé firm can escape the affiliation meaning when a large business owners 40% or less of the protégé firm.
 However, when the mentor protégé relationship ends, so to must the ownership.
 If the previous owner does not end, then the small business will be deemed affiliated with the mentor.
-See 13 CFR 121.
+See information about employment discrimination.

 - An informal joint venture arrangement does not execute the requirement for a written agreement.